x0rr-dan/s1c0n/README.md

 ```

 ## About:
-simple recon tool to help you for searching vulnerability on web server. maybe xD
+simple recon tool to help you searching vulnerability on web server. maybe xD

 ## Features:
 1. Auto scan WAF